jomariya23156/fashion-shop-images-classification/README.md

 <b>We also apply L2 to some models.
 Please check .ipynb files for each model if you wish</b>

 ## Problems we found in this project
-&nbsp;&nbsp;&nbsp;&nbsp;There is only one main big problem occur when we test our model with test set.
+&nbsp;&nbsp;&nbsp;&nbsp;There is only one main big problem occurred when we test our model with test set.
 It appeared to predict everything wrong with .evaluate() function.
 However, when we tried using .predict() function it appears to be fine.
 So, we went for .predict() and write a code to calculate it manually.

 # Thank you for reaching out and read til the end.
 You are AMAZING. :D